 Our club is organised into local areas based loosely on ceremonial counties and postcodes.
 On joining the club, your local Area Rep will contact you with details of their meetings.
 Members are free to roam and attend any meeting or club event they wish.
 Most areas meet at least once a month in a local hostelry for a drink.
 A lot of time is spent peering under bonnets as well as planning various Land Rover activities over a pie and pint.
 Activities range from a camping weekend, green lane trip or visiting a local Country Fair, Steam Rally or Classic Car show.
 Sometimes workshop or garage meetings are arranged by a member needing help with a project.
 Members will often lend a hand in return for tea and bacon butties.

 Here is a summary of the main advantages of club membership:-

 The benefits of club membership:

-2) The Club has a discount agreement with a leading insurer who can often give a competitive quote.
+2) The Club has a discount agreement with leading insurers who can often give a competitive quote.
 This may be more competitive than what you already pay.